tonsky/spectre/doc/turtles.rst

    .. function:: Void before(Req req)

-      Is called before invoking child's :func:`~Turtle.dispatch`.
+      Is called before invoking child’s :func:`~Turtle.dispatch`.

    .. function:: Res? after(Req req, Res? res)

-      Is called after child's :func:`~Turtle.dispatch`.
+      Is called after child’s :func:`~Turtle.dispatch`.

    .. function:: Res? safeAfter(Req req, Res res)

-      Is called when child's :func:`~Turtle.dispatch` has returned not-null :class:`Res`, otherwise ``null`` will be returned from middleware without invoking :func:`safeAfter`.
+      Is called when child’s :func:`~Turtle.dispatch` has returned not-null :class:`Res`, otherwise ``null`` will be returned from middleware without invoking :func:`safeAfter`.

 .. note::

-   Usually a single instance of turtle will be constructed for each actor processing requests in web server, so you cannot rely on any local variables or actor's locals inside turtle instances.
+   Usually a single instance of turtle will be constructed for each actor processing requests in web server, so you cannot rely on any local variables or actor’s locals inside turtle instances.